-Although we no longer have babies in the house, I still keep a bottle drying rack on the counter.
+Although we no longer have babies, I keep a bottle drying rack on the counter.
 We use this to air dry our water bottles, kids’ cups, travel mugs, basters, and more.
 The one we have is the Munchkin Deluxe Drying Rack.
 Since you can easily fold it to wash in the dishwasher, this one is my favorite.

 Make sure you always have enough cleaning supplies to clean your kitchen.